Kapil Dev: Clearing of match-fixing charges

+"no credible evidence" against Kapil.
+The BCCI's anti-corruption officer K Madhavan (former Joint Director of CBI) submitted his report on 28 November 2000 in which he elaborated on players who were found to have links with the match-fixing syndicate.
+Madhavan concluded that Kapil did not attempt to bribe Prabhakar and none of the players corroborated with Prabhakar's version of the events.

+Post retirement as player and coach

 Return

 After a period of silence away from the public eye, Dev returned to cricket when Wisden announced him as one of the sixteen finalists for the Wisden Indian Cricketer of the Century award in July 2002.
 Dev pipped longtime teammate Gavaskar and crowd favourite Tendulkar to win the award and claimed the moment as "my finest hour".

 Dev slowly returned to cricket as a bowling consultant and was the bowling coach in the preparatory camp prior to India's tour of Pakistan in March 2004.
 In October 2006, he was nominated as the chairman of National Cricket Academy for a two-year period.

 In 2005, he acted in a brief role in the cult film Iqbal written by Vipul K. Rawal where he played himself.
 Initially the director was not keen on approaching him; however, writer Rawal insisted as the role was written with him in mind.

 In May 2007, Dev joined the upstart Indian Cricket League (ICL) floated by Zee TV as the chairman of executive board, defending his decision as complimenting BCCI's structure rather than opposing it – "We are not looking to create a rival team but helping the Indian board to find more talent".
 In June 2007, BCCI responded by revoking the pension for all players who had joined ICL, including Dev.
 On 21 August 2007, Dev was removed from the chairmanship of the National Cricket Academy, a day after he addressed a formal press conference of the new Indian Cricket League.

 On 25 July 2012 Dev resigned from ICL and continued to support BCCI, thereby paving way to get back into the BCCI fold.

-Joining Territorial Army

-On 24 September 2008, Dev joined the Indian Territorial Army and was commissioned as a Lieutenant Colonel by General Deepak Kapoor, Chief of the Army Staff.
-He joined as an honorary officer.